HyVar/gentoo_to_mspl/PORTAGE.md

     of the IUSE variable construction to know how USE flags are implicitly declared in a `make.defaults` file, which depends on the package's EAPI variable.

-<sup>1</sup>: More precisely, the `make.defaults` file supports a small subset of bash-like terminal language,
+<sup>1</sup>: More precisely, the `make.defaults` file supports a small subset of the bash scripting language,
- as described in the `make.conf` [documentation](https://dev.gentoo.org/~zmedico/portage/doc/man/make.conf.5.html).
+ as described in the [`make.conf` documentation](https://dev.gentoo.org/~zmedico/portage/doc/man/make.conf.5.html).
 The actual parser of the `make.defaults` and similar files uses [shlex](https://docs.python.org/3/library/shlex.html) and is defined in [portage/util](https://github.com/gentoo/portage/blob/master/pym/portage/util/__init__.py) and in [portage/package/ebuild/config.py](https://github.com/gentoo/portage/blob/master/pym/portage/package/ebuild/config.py).